 Announcement quickly stimulated a lively discussion on Twitter, initiated Jacko West Medical Director, the Swedish Cancer Institute in Seattle, Washington, who raised the question: can odnoagentnaya immunotherapy to become the new standard of care?

 According to the release Merck, main study corresponded to its primary endpoint of overall survival.
-An interim analysis conducted by an independent Data Monitoring Committee showed that survival was significantly longer for patients who received pembrolizumab than for patients receiving chemotherapy based on platinum (carboplatin plus paclitaxel or carboplatin plus pemetrexed) in a cohort with a measure of the proportion PD-L1 tumor (TPS) ≥1%.
+An interim analysis conducted by an independent Data Monitoring Committee showed that survival was significantly longer for patients who received pembrolizumab than for patients receiving chemotherapy based on platinum (carboplatin plus paclitaxel or carboplatin plus pemetrexed) in a cohort with a measure of the proportion of tumor PD-L1 (TPS) ≥1%.

 Moreover, part of a predetermined analysis includes sequential testing survival, which was significantly improved in patients with TPS ≥50%, and in patients with TPS ≥20% in the whole population of patients with TPS ≥1%,